tislonely/MonzaRosa/README.md

-- ◼️ Hi, I’m @MonzaRosa, I'm a 20yo Vet student, looking to learn a bit of webdevelopment.
+- ◼️ Hi, I’m @MonzaRosa, I'm a 20yo Vet student.
-- ◼️ I’m interested in learning and improving my dev skills.
+- ◼️ I’m interested in learning and improving my back-end dev skills.
 - ◼️ How to reach me: contato.monzarosa@gmail.com
 <!---
 MonzaRosa/MonzaRosa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.